A Generalization of Fermat's Principle for Classical and Quantum Systems: Introduction

-The quest to find new variational principles in physics has not stopped till today \cite{novikov2004}.
-The oldest of these variational principles is Fermat principle of least time which became a fundamental principle in geometric optics.
-The principle was introduced by Fermat, which he also called \emph{ the principle of natural economy} \cite{basdevant}, and states that light rays travel in a general medium along the path that minimizes the time taken to travel between the initial and final destinations.
-The concept of natural economy inspired Maupertuis to introduce the principle of least action in analytical mechanics which later evolved through the work of Euler, Lagrange, Hamilton, and Jacobi to become a fundamental and universal concept in classical mechanics.
+An important lesson that has been emphasized throughout the history of physics is that illuminating new aspects of the interwoven connections between geometry and physics leads to paradigm shifts in physics.
+Typically, novel geometric considerations of physical quantities lead to new variational principles which assign the natural evolution of physical systems with an extremum of some functional or a geodesic curve in some hyperspace.
+The oldest of these variational principles is the Fermat principle of least time, which became a fundamental principle in geometric optics.
+The principle was introduced by Fermat, who also called it \emph{ the principle of natural economy} \cite{basdevant}, and it states that light rays travel in a general medium along the path that minimizes the time taken to travel between the initial and final destinations.
+The concept of natural economy inspired Maupertuis to introduce the principle of least action in analytical mechanics, which later evolved through the work of Euler, Lagrange, Hamilton, and Jacobi to become a fundamental concept in classical mechanics.
+By 1887, it had become clear that the least action is a universal concept in physics when Helmholtz expanded its domain of validity by applying it to two regimes beyond the standard problems of classical mechanics, namely, thermodynamics and electrodynamics \cite{helmholtz}.
+Since then, the pursuit of new variational principles in physics has not relented \cite{novikov2004}.